1999 Baltimore Ravens season

 The 1999 season was the Baltimore Ravens' fourth season in the National Football League (NFL) and the first under head coach Brian Billick.
 Though they missed the playoffs, they played tough against top division rival Jacksonville and trounced the eventual AFC Champion Titans to help finish the season strong with an 8–8 record.

+The 1999 season also marked the first time the team played in Cleveland since relocating from the city following the 1995 season.
+On November 7, they faced the "reactivated" Browns, who replaced the original franchise after its move.